brewaterman/GroundwaterVariation/README.md

 The goal for this code is to be able to process .gz data files extracted from USGS, calculate averages of groundwater levels from (**past ten years**) within the precipitation bands for which I already have the coordinates for, and output a figure that displays the averages within the bands across KS.

 ## Background
-The idea for my proposed code stems from the MAPS figure (**Add image below (safe it to my desktop and add - see andres examples**), where the state of Kansas has been divided into bands based on precipitation amounts.
+The idea for my proposed code stems from the MAPS figure (see below), where the state of Kansas has been divided into bands based on precipitation amounts.
 Being able to construct a similar figure with data on groundwater levels projected across Kansas in a similar fashion would be beneficial towards visualizing groundwater variations across the state.

 <img src="pptgrad.png" alt="pptgrad_image" width="350"/>